dj-m/CapstoneTwo/README.md

 The model is based on 530 schools (536 schools with at least 6 SHSAT takers, as SHSAT is unknown for category 0-5 takers.
 For 6 out of those 536 schools the AvgMark is 0 as a result.

-**Top 25 schools that can send more students to the take the test**
+**Recommendation #1: Top 25 schools that can send more students to the take the test**

 Below, are the predictions by school regarding the percent of students that could have taken the SHSAT (PerModelDidSHSAT).
 The PotentialTakers takes the difference between the PerModelDidSHSAT and PerDidSHSAT (ModAgainstDidSHSAT) multiplied by the total number of 8th grade students in each school (count\_of_students_hs_admissions).